Email FacebookTwitterMenu burgerClose thin

 SmartAsset: How Much Does It Cost to Set Up a Trust?

-• A financial advisor can help you with your estate plan.
+• Some financial advisors specifically offer estate planning services.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • If you’re passing a large estate to your beneficiaries, you may run into estate taxes.
 It’s important to do your research on the federal estate tax and state estate tax rates so you won’t be blindsided.